 Under Microsoft CEO Satya Nadella, Azure has expanded to include support for a variety of Linux distributions available in virtual machines on the Azure platform.
 Presently, CentOS, Clear Linux, CoreOS, Debian, Oracle Linux, Red Hat Enterprise Linux, SUSE Linux Enterprise, openSUSE, and Ubuntu are supported in the Azure platform, as well as FreeBSD.
 Additionally, Azure supports Docker images.

 Microsoft and SAP have collaborated to make SAP's business software and services to run on Azure.
 At the Sapphire Now conference in 2018, Microsoft announced general availability of SAP HANA, noting that Azure offers "26 distinct SAP HANA offerings from 192 GB to 24 TB."
+In 2019, this was extended further, adding Amazon Web Services (AWS), Google Cloud, and global strategic service partners (GSSPs) for cloud-based delivery of S/4HANA.

 What services compete with Microsoft Azure?